 By late March and early April, spring is on everyone’s minds.
-Trips are being planned to West Yellowstone where some of the roads in Yellowstone National Park are open to all, except cards - bikers, runners, rollerbladers you name it!
+Trips are being planned to West Yellowstone where some of the roads in Yellowstone National Park are open to all, except cars - bikers, runners, rollerbladers you name it!
 For some locals, though it’s all about spring skiing.
 Hit the slopes for your spring-break getaway and enjoy warm, soft snow that you might hear a local call “corn skiing.”
 Make plans to visit Jackson Hole Mountain Resort and Snow King by the first week of April.
 For a late-spring getaway, book an adrenaline-inducing whitewater rafting expedition with any local outfitter.
 The spring snowmelt makes for high, fast water, perfect for an exhilarating float.

 Unlock your own private park experience with a bike ride through Grand Teton National Park’s inner road, just like you can in Yellowstone.
 After the snow begins to melt, the road remains closed to motorized vehicles at the Bradley and Taggart Lake trailhead parking lot and is plowed all the way to Signal Mountain Lodge.
 Grab your bike, bear spray, and a few extra layers—the key to spring is being prepared!—and get ready for the bike ride of a lifetime as you pedal toward the towering Tetons.

 Stroll through town for a relaxed day.